 Not sure how to spend your Sundays in Paris?
 Looking for an original activity?
-Lodgis invites you to discover the Flea Market of Saint Ouen, which is an unusual, historical place that’s also known as ‘Puces de Clignancourt’.
+Lodgis invites you to discover the Flea Market of Saint-Ouen in Paris, which is an unusual, historical place that’s also known as the “Puces de Clignancourt”.

 After the Franco-German war in 1870, the rag pickers who combed the town for objects that they could resell settled in Saint-Ouen next to Porte de Clignancourt.

 In 1885, the city of Saint-Ouen made it compulsory for retailers to pay taxes for letting their premises.
 This led to the official creation of the “Marché aux Puces”.

-Nowadays the Flea Market of Saint Ouen is the 4th most visited tourist attraction in France, and is the biggest antiques market in the world.
+Nowadays the Flea Market of Saint-Ouen is the 4th most visited tourist attraction in France and the biggest antiques market in the world.
 With its quaint atmosphere and unusual objects on offer, the flea market attracts around 5 million visitors each year.
 You can buy things from almost any era or place in the world.

 How is the Flea Market of Saint-Ouen organized?